cloudflare/cloudflare-docs/products/cache/src/content/about/cache-keys.md

   - `cookie`
   - `host`
 - Headers that are specific to Cloudflare and prefixed with `cf-`, e.g. `cf-ray`
-- Headers that are already included in the custom Cache Key template
+- Headers that are already included in the custom Cache Key template, e.g. `origin`
-  - `origin`

 ### Host